Team honors five seniors and team leaders

 He was named the 2009 Outstanding Montana High School Wrestler for the Northern Division.
 He placed third at the 2010 Reno World Championships and was the 2008 Rocky Mountain Nationals Triple Crown Winner.
 Stroh lettered four times in football and twice in track.

 Personal: Stroh was born in Powell, Wyo., and he is the son of Robin and Lisa Stroh.
-His younger brother Ben is a freshman on the UW roster, and he has a sister, Rebecca.
-Stroh is a mechanical engineering major at UW.
+His younger brother Benjamin is a redshirt freshman on the UW roster, and he has a sister, Rebecca.
+Stroh is pursuing a degree in mechanical engineering at UW.